galletcorentin/galletcorentin/boardgames/content/battle_masters.md

 ---
 # Mandatory parts :
-title: "Battle Masters"
+title: "Battle Masters / Seigneurs de guerre"
 date: 2024-04-14T22:20:58+02:00
 draft: false

 # Optional parts that you still should fill in order to sort your collection

 ## Publisher
-publisher: Unknown
+publisher: MB

 ## Categories
 category: